firedrakeproject/Irksome/demos/bbm_auxiliary/demo_bbm_aux.py.rst

    (\tilde{w}_H, v_H)_{H^1} & = \langle \frac{\delta I_3}{\delta u}, v_H \rangle

-For all test functions :math:`v, v_H` in a suitable discrete space.
+For all test functions :math:`v, v_H` in a suitable function space.
 The numerical scheme in this demo introduces the :math:`H^1`-Riesz representative of the Fréchet derivative of the Hamiltonian :math:`\frac{\delta I_3}{\delta u}`